-The light source may be arranged to selectively illuminate an area of stage comprising the prop.
+The apparatus may comprise a light source arranged to selectively illuminate an area of stage comprising the prop.
 The light source may be a white light source

 Lighting the prop causes the prop to become more visible and better defined against the dark, typically black, background.
 This enhances the three dimensional effect of the projected image interacting with the prop.
 Also directing bright light upon the prop serves to reduce the contrast ratio of the projected image upon the prop, which typically remains slightly visible even when a mask is used in the prop's shadow upon the reflective member, thus enhancing the illusion of the projected image disappearing behind the prop.